dbkeys/argentum.x/README.md

 - Compact Block support (BIP 152)
 - Hierarchical Deterministic Key Generation (HD wallets)
 - Substantial improvments to the client load time.

-## Argentum Version 3.11.2
-- Update the code base to Bitcoin version 11.2
-- Hard fork for coinbase maturity at Block 2,422,000.
-New coinbase maturity will be 100 confirmations
-- Up to date Gitian build scripts and setup guide
-- BIP65 Soft Fork when ~>78% of nodes have upgraded
-- Minimum protocol version is 1050000

 ## General
 ### Six different mining algorithms